hull/hull-client-node/README.md

   });
 ```

-The first parameter is the route, the second is the set of parameters you want
+The first parameter is the path, the second is the set of parameters you want
 to send with the request.
 They all return Promises so you can use the `.then()` syntax.

 Find detailed description of those api methods in [API REFERENCE](./API.md#api).

 ## Scoping HullClient to User or Account identity

-One of the more frequent use case is to store attributes and events with the identity of a given user or account.
-To get scoped HullClient use `asUser` or `asAccount` mathods just like below:
+A common use case is to interact with the API identified as a User or Account.
+To get a scoped HullClient use `asUser` or `asAccount` methods just like below:

 ```js
 // if you have a user id from your database, use the `external_id` field